pritamkesh/Bucks-Manager/README.md

 & then it will update the traction details.(Without any Internet Connection)

 It will show you the last 15 transaction for each Bank Account you have added.

+Feel free to report any bugs by mail.
+Suggestions are welcome.